itenium-be/blog-posts/ruby/2025-10-03-jekyll-serve-performance.md

 `group :jekyll_plugins do`.

-This however only reduced the reload time by 0.5s which wasn't worth it for me as I'd have to keep two config.ymls into sync.
+This however only reduced the reload time by 0.5s which wasn't worth it for me as I'd have to keep two config.ymls in sync.

 ## Limit Posts